mblazhko/mysite/README.md

 API documentation can be found in the **/api/schema/doc/**.

+You can find API key in the user's profile page

 ## Django Project

 This project is built using Django, a high-level web framework for Python.
 It follows the Model-View-Template (MVT) architectural pattern.